An enterprise platform for managing access points at scale

 To support these cases, LCM has add-on services, billed à la carte.

-HomeWRK would leverage LCM, built as an add-on service.
+HomeWRK would leverage our LCM platform, built as an add-on service.

 The model